 Surge Energy Inc.'s (the "Corporation" or "Surge") business consists of the exploration, development and production of oil and gas from properties in western Canada.
-The Corporation transitioned in the third quarter of 2013 to a dividend paying entity.
+The Corporation is a dividend paying entity.
 The address of Surge's registered office is 2100, 635-8th Avenue SW, Calgary, Alberta, Canada, T2P 3M3.
 The consolidated financial statements include the accounts of the Corporation, its wholly-owned subsidiaries and partnerships.
 Surge's wholly-owned subsidiaries and partnerships are as follows: